Awesomex005/AstarSearch/README.md

 - f_cost: path cost so far + heuristic

 ### AstarSearch properties
-- Explored: a set of explored nodes
+- Explored: a set of explored nodes.
 - Frontier: a ser of nodes which are adjacent to explored nodes but did not explore.

 ### AstarSearch algorithm